kleijnweb/swagger-bundle/docs/controllers.md

 __NOTE:__ SwaggerBundle applies some type conversion to query and path parameters and adds the converted values to the Request `attributes`.
 Using `Request::get()` will give precedence to parameters in `query`.
 These values will be 'raw', using `attributes` is preferred.

 Your controllers do not need to implement any interfaces or extend any classes.
-A controller might look like this (using object deserialization, see section below):
+A controller might look like this (using object deserialization):

 ```php
 class StoreController